siam132/No-Rona-Antivirus/README.md

 # No-Rona Antivirus
+Antivirus for Coronavirus!
+Helps users find resources for Coronavirus.

 ## Inspiration
 We wanted to develop an app that could help people during these tough times.
 With the help of public resources and API's, we were able to put together No-Rona Antivirus to help people find resources and get the help that they need.